Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: Introduction

 \section{Introduction}

-Many high-volume data sources, such as sensor measurements, machine logs, user interactions on a website or mobile application, and the Internet of Things, operate in real time.
-Stream processing systems are critical to providing the freshest possible data and driving organizations to make faster and better automated decisions.
-To provide widespread access to streaming computation, an ideal stream processing system must be performance competitive, scalable, highly available, easy to use and \textit{low cost}.
+High-volume data sources, such as sensor measurements, machine logs, user interactions on websites and mobile applications, typically operate in real time.
+Stream processing systems play a vital role in delivering the most up-to-date data, empowering organizations to make faster and better-informed automated decisions.
+These systems must exhibit high performance, elasticity, availability, and ease of use while maintaining cost-effectiveness.
+Nevertheless, the inherently dynamic and unpredictable nature of streaming workloads~\cite{kulkarni2015twitter,blog2017stream} poses significant challenges in effectively provisioning and configuring resources.

-Streaming jobs typically comprise multiple stages of execution organized as directed acyclic graphs (DAGs) based on their data dependencies, and each stage comprises several parallel tasks.
-These jobs show high variability and unpredictability, up to an order of magnitude more than the average load~\cite{kulkarni2015twitter,blog2017stream}.
-This, along with the broad variety of user SLOs, makes statically configuring and tuning streaming systems extremely difficult.
-Furthermore, traditional server-centric deployments use clusters provisioned with a fixed pool of storage and compute resources to execute these jobs, it can frequently suffer from resource under- or over-provisioning, leading to resource wastage or performance degradation, respectively.

-The cloud benefits have driven many recent efforts to port streaming analytics applications to full managed streaming analytics services, e.g. Google DataFlow~\cite{gcp_dataflow, 43864, akidau2013millwheel, 35650} and AWS Kinesis Data Analytics for Flink~\cite{aws_kinesis_data_analytics}.
-These Backend as a Service (BaaS) serverless models are more elastic than on-premises alternatives and avoid their upfront costs.
-However, these cloud services provide elastic features that allow compute nodes to be added or removed dynamically, this scaling can take minutes, making it impractical on a per-query basis.
-In contrast, serverless platforms~\cite{awsLambda, gcp_function, azure_functions} fulfill the promise of transparent resource elasticity in the cloud~\cite{jonas2019cloud, hellerstein2018serverless, castro2019rise}.
-Under the Function as a Service (FaaS) serverless model, developers and users decompose their applications into short-lived cloud functions.
-The ease of programming, fast elasticity, and fine-grained pricing in FaaS platforms allow for fine-grained scaling of resources to meet spiky demand, making them an appealing solution for streaming processing.
+The benefits of cloud computing have spurred recent efforts to migrate streaming analytics applications to fully managed services, such as Google DataFlow~\cite{gcp_dataflow, 43864, akidau2013millwheel, 35650} and AWS Kinesis Data Analytics for Flink~\cite{aws_kinesis_data_analytics}.
+These Backend as a Service (BaaS) models offer greater elasticity and eliminate upfront costs compared to on-premises alternatives.
+However, their scaling process can take minutes, making it impractical on a per-query basis.

-Compared to BaaS, the FaaS model provides more fine-grained elasticity with sub-second start-up times that can dynamically match the per-query basis with continuous scaling.
-Further, its billing methods are more fine-grained with millisecond granularity.
-For example, Kenesis service~\cite{aws_kinesis_data_analytics} is charged an hourly rate based on the number of Amazon Kinesis Processing Units (or KPUs) used to run the streaming application.
-However, on AWS Lambda~\cite{awsLambda}, customers are only charged for the execution time they consume, often at a granularity of 1 ms~\cite{awsLambda1ms}.
-Therefore a FaaS-based service is low cost to operate under low demand and can scale automatically to a high load at a proportional cost.